 How to use WhatsApp

 WhatsApp has a menu bar that runs along the bottom of all the screens within the app.
 It has the following five tabs: Status, Calls, Camera, Chats, and Settings.
 Tap on any tab in order to access a new screen and its related features and settings.

 Status is a bit useless really and enables you to choose a Status to show to contacts.
 It could be - "I'm in meetings all day" or "Only chat, don't call".
 That kind of thing.
+You can also use it to share photos, videos, texts and links that disappear after 24 hours too, like Instagram Stories.
 In reality, few people use this.

 You might also notice a feature called Broadcast Lists under Chats.
 Broadcasting messaging lets you send a message to many people at once, without revealing the recipients.
 It's like bcc (blind carbon copy) from email, and each recipient can respond to you individually.
 People will need to have you in their contacts to see the message.

 The ability to create Broadcast Lists enables you to preserve a saved list of contacts to whom you send Broadcast Messages.
 To send a Broadcast Message to a specific contact, that person must have your phone number saved in their address book.

 The fifth and final tab is Settings.
 Under this screen, you'll find privacy options, ways to change your notification alerts, network usage stats, a tool for archiving chats, an option to lock WhatsApp, among many other things like Disappearing Messages.